-Themes, epics, stories, and tasks in scrum
+Themes, epics, stories, and tasks

 Structured adaptability.
 That might sound like an oxymoron — especially when thinking about your approach to product development.
 Is it possible to be highly-organized yet flexible?